MicrosoftLearning/mslearn-fabric/Instructions/Labs/09-real-time-analytics-eventstream.md

     title: 'Get started with Real-Time Analytics in Microsoft Fabric'
     module: 'Get started with real-time analytics in Microsoft Fabric'
 ---
-# Get started with EventStream in Real
+# Get started with EventStream in Real Time Analytics (RTA)

 Event streams is a feature in Microsoft Fabric that captures, transforms, and routes real-time events to various destinations with a no-code experience.
 When you create an Eventstream item in the portal, it is an instance of Fabric event streams (also called an eventstream).
 You can add event data sources, routing destinations, and the event processor when the transformation is needed, to the eventstream.
 Azure Service Fabric's EventStore is a monitoring option that maintains events from the cluster and provides a way to understand the state of your cluster or workloads at a given point in time.
 The EventStore service can be queried for events that are available for each entity and entity type in your cluster.
 This means you can query for events on different levels such as cluster, nodes, applications, services, partitions, and partition replicas.
 The EventStore service also has the ability to correlate events in your cluster.
 By looking at events that were written at the same time from different entities that may have impacted each other, the EventStore service is able to link these events to help with identifying causes for activities in your cluster.
 Another option for monitoring and diagnostics of Azure Service Fabric clusters is aggregating and collecting events using EventFlow[.